astechdev/survey/README.md

 * Documentation

-Had this been production code these topics would have been covered.
+Had this been production code these items would have been completed.